Research papers area

 The organisers would also be delighted to receive examples of the work you are doing in this area.

-The Climate Action Working Group work group are tackling issues around environmental sustainability, one of the biggest global health priorities.
+The Climate Action Work Group are tackling issues around environmental sustainability, one of the biggest global health priorities.

 Environmental degradation and climate change are having devastating impacts in all parts of the world and particularly on the poorest communities.
 People in these communities often lack access to safe water and sanitation, to sustainable food and energy sources; they live in dangerous, polluted environments and face increasing risks due to natural and man-made disasters.
 These factors are having significant impacts on health and well-being.